dmbarbour/glas/docs/GlasProg.md

 # Runtime Thoughts

-I have a big dream, but I hope to start with a simple implementation in C or Zig or Rust then push most logic (even JIT and optimizers) into the user configuration, e.g. under `rtname.jit` definitions.
+I have a big dream, but I hope to start with a simple implementation in C or Zig or Rust then push most logic (even JIT and optimizers) into the user configuration.

 ## Desiderata